tomassedovic/devns/README.md

 # Set: flavor
 ```

-Make sure your security group has SSH and ICMP enabled.

-The playbook has only been tested on CentOS 7, but it should work on RHEL 7
+The playbook has only been tested on CentOS 7, but it should work on
-as well.
+RHEL 7 as well.

 ### Deploy